Jonathan Barreiro: Professional career

 In total, Barreiro played 24 games with the EBA, averaging 13.4 points per game.
 In addition, during that 2013/14 season he debuted with the first team of Real Madri in the EuroLeague (on 28 February 2014 against KK Partizan, scoring one point), and in the Liga ACB (on 9 March 2014 against Obradoiro CAB).
 On 15 March 2014, Barreiro played his second game in ACB with Real Madrid, against CB Murcia, scoring 3 points.
 In the summer of 2015 he signed for Club Ourense Baloncesto, thus returning to his native Galicia.

 After his time with the Galician club, in August 2016, Barreiro signed a contract with Basket Zaragoza for four seasons.

 National team career

 In August 2012, Barreiro was crowned champion of the Marín Friendship Tournament with the Spanish U-15 team, defeating the French team in the final.

 Due to various injuries, in the summer of 2013 he was unable to compete with the Spanish team in the U-16 European Championship in Ukraine 2013, or the U-17 World Championship, held in Dubai, United Arab Emirates, in the summer of 2014.

 In 2016, Barreiro was part of the national team that won gold at the U-20 European Championship, held in Helsinki.

 He made his debut with the senior team in February 2018 against Montenegro, in a World Cup qualifying match.

-Player profile

-A player with excellent potential, Barreiro can play in all positions.
-Very tall and with a great wingspan, his physical and technical conditions allow him to have a great advantage over his opponents.
-Excellent outside shooter, he is able to penetrate and pass, since he easily handles both hands and has a good vision of the game.